-North Estonia includes 2 diverse counties – Harju and Rapla.
-The total area of this region is around 7,000 sq km and the population in 2020 was about 194,000 (and 638,000 if Tallinn, that in this page’s context is considered a separate region, included).
+North Estonia includes two diverse counties – Harju and Rapla.
+The total area of this region is around 7,000 sq km, and the population in 2022 was about 210,000 (and 638,000 if Tallinn, which in this page’s context is considered a separate region, included).

-Harju County offers an advanced and rapidly-developing production infrastructure – roads, telecommunications, warehouse facilities, etc; and a compatible transportation network with easy access to the Tallinn international airport, railway, and several passenger and cargo ports (the largest cargo port being Muuga Harbour).
-The region´s beneficial business environment for industrial, global business services and supply chain sectors attracts foreign direct investments from global multinationals as well as European companies of different size.
+Harju County offers an advanced and rapidly developing production infrastructure – roads, telecommunications, warehouse facilities, etc.; and a compatible transportation network with easy access to the Tallinn international airport, railway, and several passenger and cargo ports (the largest cargo port being Muuga Harbour).
+The region´s beneficial business environment for industrial, global business services and supply chain sectors attracts foreign direct investments from global multinationals as well as European companies of different sizes.

-Harju county surrounding the capital Tallinn has its focus on manufacturing, energy and electronics.
-The northwestern-most part of Estonia is known for its renewable energy production sources – wind energy park at Pakri peninsula, and Balticconnector (the bi-directional natural gas pipeline between Ingå, Finland and Paldiski, Estonia).
-An LNG terminal, a hydrogen production plant and a 500 MW pumped hydro energy storage are planned future developments in the region.
+Harju County surrounding the capital Tallinn focuses on manufacturing, energy and electronics.
+The northwestern-most part of Estonia is known for its renewable energy production sources – the wind energy park at Pakri peninsula, and Balticconnector (the bi-directional natural gas pipeline between Ingå, Finland and Paldiski, Estonia).
+An LNG terminal, a hydrogen production plant, and a 500 MW pumped hydroenergy storage are planned future developments in the region.

-Harju County’s population and economy keep growing and the economic growth in the region is also a major contributor increases also Estonia’s overall international competitiveness.
+Harju County’s population and economy keep growing and the economic growth in the region is also a major contributor to Estonia’s overall international competitiveness.
 The people in Harju County stand out for their entrepreneurial mindset.
-Over 50% of the enterprises created in Estonia each year, are established in Harju County (with Tallinn included) and same applies to the number of already existing companies.
-Harju county ranks first among Estonian counties in terms of living standard.
+Over 50% of the enterprises created in Estonia each year are established in Harju County (with Tallinn included) and the same applies to the number of already existing companies.
+Harju County ranks first among Estonian counties in terms of living standards.

-There is a wide choice of business locations available – various industrial parks and tech villages, including but not limited to Pakri Science and Industrial Park and Baltic Sea Industrial Hub in Paldiski.
+There is a wide choice of business locations available – various industrial parks and tech villages, including but not limited to Keila Industrial Park in Keila, Pakri Science and Industrial Park and Baltic Sea Industrial Hub in Paldiski.

 The labour force in Harju County is highly skilled, well-educated and motivated.
 The labour market can be described by a broad range of engineering excellence with international experience and multi-lingual skills (in addition to English and Russian, Scandinavian languages are widely represented as well).
 The development of labour force is supported by Estonian universities and several educational and professional colleges located in Tallinn.

-Harju County offers an excellent logistical location and efficient transport connections via sea, rail and road network.
+Harju County offers an excellent logistical location and efficient transport connections via sea, rail and road networks.
 The following infrastructural objects of importance are situated in the region:

-Traditionally, entrepreneurship in Rapla County is very diverse and the region is rich in SMEs.
-Still, many large international corporations like Lallemand (Canada), OI Production (USA), Lindström (Sweden), etc have set up their production units here.
+Rapla County has always had a diverse economic structure.
+This is the county’s strength, as the economy as a whole is, therefore, less vulnerable and the development more consistent.
+Traditionally, entrepreneurship in Rapla County is diverse and the region is rich in SMEs.
+Still, many large international corporations like Lallemand (Canada), OI Production (USA), Lindström (Sweden), etc. have set up their production units here.

 Most companies operate in the manufacture of timber products, furniture, metals, plastics and building materials.
 The abundance and variety of small enterprises is the main strength of the economic life in the region.

 Rapla County has 5 industrial parks.
-Forests cover almost 50 % of the county, while 30 % is covered by swamps and bogs.
-There is an airfield in Rapla County with the size of 177 ha that was built in 1939 as an airfield for the Soviet Army but is one of Estonia’s largest recreational aviation centers today.
+Forests cover almost 50 % of the county, while swamps and bogs cover 30 %.
+There is an airfield in Rapla County with a size of 177 ha that was built in 1939 as an airfield for the Soviet Army but is one of Estonia’s largest recreational aviation centers today.
 Another possible spot for further real estate development in the region is OCTA Centrum.

 The beautiful, safe and peaceful living environment with a rich and active cultural scene attracts many people from the capital, who are tired of the hustle and bustle of the big city and want to build their homes elsewhere.
 So, that is why the region shares a big part of its workforce with Tallinn.

 The county capital Rapla is also called the basketball capital of Estonia due to its long traditions and strong local team.
-Basketball is very important for the residents of Rapla county and the first Estonian Basketball Museum to be established by the Basketball School will add special importance to this sports field in the region.
+Basketball is very important for the residents of Rapla county.
+The first Estonian Basketball Museum established by the Basketball School will add special importance to this sports field in the region.

 What is it like to run a business in Estonia?
 How to benefit from the e-solutions and the efficiency of our business culture?
 What are the opportunities in specific sectors?
 Who to partner up with?